Becoming a childminder

 Step-by-step guide to becoming a childminder

-This guide has been specifically put together for those interested in becoming a registered childminder in Harrow.
+This guide is for people interested in becoming a registered childminder in Harrow.

 1. Pre-registration Meeting